tanimoto-lab/nuclearSegQualityMetrics/Readme.md

 IMPORTANT:
-There could be trouble with compilation when pacakges are installed using conda.
+There could be trouble with compilation when packages are installed using conda.
 The last successful build was with packages installed from pip.

 Usage